by Richard T. Ritenbaugh

 The question, though, is a good one: "Where is your heart?"
 We are considering, not the thumping muscle in the center of one's chest, but what has been called "the heart of hearts," our deep-down desires, goals, dreams, hopes, aspirations.
 What do you enjoy doing?
 What would make you spring out of bed every morning, other than a strong cup of coffee?

 It can be put another way: What are we invested in?
-We should not think of this only in terms of money, but also in terms of time, resources, loyalties, hopes, etc. As a new year begins, perhaps this is a question worth pondering.
+We should not think of this only in terms of money, but also in terms of time, resources, loyalties, hopes, etc.

 On the annual holy days, we frequently read the instructions in Deuteronomy 16:16-17 on giving an offering to God.
 Verse 17, however, applies to this question of "Where is your heart?": "Every man shall give as he is able, according to the blessing of the LORD your God which He has given you."
 On the surface, it may not seem to be relevant, but it indeed comes into play because what we are able to give depends on where we have placed our priorities.
 And we place our priorities where our hearts are.